ramsaylanier/WordExpressSchema/README.md

 # wordexpress-schema
-This package provides a connection to a WordPress MYSQL database using Sequelize and provides a standard set of queries to use with GraphQL.
+This package provides a connection to a WordPress MYSQL database using Sequelize, as well as a standard set of queries to use with GraphQL and ApolloStack.

 For a full example, check out the repo for [WordExpress.io](https://github.com/ramsaylanier/WordpressExpress), which was built using this package.

 ##Installation

+First, you must install and activate [WordExpress Companion WordPress Plugin](https://github.com/ramsaylanier/WordExpress-Plugin) in your WordPress build.
+This will populate some custom fields used for Page Layouts.
+If you don't want to use React Components for Page Layouts you can skip installing the plugin for now, but some more functionality will be added shortly so it's probably best to install it.

+Then, in your node application:

 ```
 npm install --save-dev wordexpress-schema
 ```

 ##Usage

-WordExpress Schema exports two things: **WordExpressDatabase** and **WordExpressGraphQLSchema**.
+WordExpress Schema exports three things: **WordExpressDatabase**, **WordExpressResolvers**, and **WordExpressDefinitions**.
 *WordExpressDatabase* provides a connection to your database and returns some models and queries using Sequelize.
 These queries replace MYSQL queries, and return promises.
-You can use the queries exposed in WordExpressDatabase to manually write your own GraphQL Schema, as you will see below.
-Or, you can use *WordExpressGraphQLSchema*.
+These queries function as connectors and are used in the WordExpressResolvers resolving functions.

+**WordExpressResolvers** are a set of resolving functions used to resolve GraphQL queries.

-*WordExpressGraphQLSchema* is a GraphQL Schema based on the queries provided to it from WordExpressDatabase.
+*WordExpressDefinitions* is a GraphQL Schema based on the queries provided to it from WordExpressDatabase.
 With the schema, you can do things like Find Posts by post_type, get the Postmeta of a Post by the post_id, and so on.

 Below is detailed documentation on using both.